1. What do you do as a business broker to earn your commission?

 More specifically, here is what is involved in the proper sale of your business:

-- Description of Selling Process and Broker Fees and Representation of Seller
+- Description of Selling Process, Broker Investment, and Representation of Seller

 VALUING THE BUSINESS